DaleOrders/AWS-Study-Notes/README.md

 - Lambda functions can, theoretically, be chained together but, this can get messy at scale
 - Runtime environments are _stateless_.
 Each environment is isolated; cleaned each time and any data needs to be transferred between environments if you want to maintain any form of state.
 This is why you cannot hold a state through different Lambda function invocations.

 Step funtions allow you to create state machines.
 A state machine is a workflow.
 It has a *start point*, *end point*, and in between there are *states*.
 States are things inside a State Machine which can do things.
-States can do things, and take in data, modify data, and output data.
+States can do things, decide things, and take in data, modify data, and output data.

 State machine is designed to perform an activity or workflow with lots of individual components and maintain the idea of data between those states.